-Usually, RCA connectors have right and left ports so you must be sure to match this on both subwoofer and receiver.
+Usually, RCA connectors have right and left ports so you must be sure to match this on both the subwoofer and receiver.
 You can also use subwoofer Y connectors for this purpose.

-Sometimes, you might come across a y-cable for both right and left ports.
+Sometimes, you might come across a y-cable for both the right and left ports.
 You should plug in both ports on the two devices.
 This process is very easy and swift.

 3. Wireless Connection

 There has been increased usage of wireless subwoofers in recent times, making wireless connections very important.

 There are two major types of subwoofer wireless connections:

 - Some wireless subwoofers come with built-in wireless receivers.
 These receivers connect seamlessly to the subwoofer line output of your home theater receiver.
 For such subwoofers, all you need to do is connect the receivers to the line output, no extra tools are required.

 - You can also get a wireless transmitter that connects to any home theater receiver and a powered subwoofer with a line output.
 This is useful for subwoofers without built-in wireless receivers.

 4. Using A Y Splitter Cable